Jotis86/Alzheimer-Project/README.md

 - **Downloadable Reports**: Users can download detailed reports of the model predictions and analyses in PDF format.

 You can access the Streamlit application [here](https://memoria-activa.streamlit.app).

+For a demonstration of the application, you can watch the video demo [here](https://drive.google.com/file/d/1r38C5YPgF0mBqmIC1A48Xf3CROW9vCIf/view?usp=sharing).

 ## Alexa Skill Assistant 🗣️